How to Open an Oyster

 To begin shucking your oyster, get yourself a towel, an oyster knife and a strong arm.

-Make sure your oysters have been scrubbed clean under some cold running water.
-The oysters should be tightly closed, or should close up when you touch them.
+1. Make sure your oysters have been scrubbed clean under some cold running water.
+The shellls should be tightly closed, or close when you touch them.
 If the shell stays open, they are probably dead and you should throw them out.

-Set your oyster on a dish towel, flat side down, and insert the knife into the hinge.
-Put the knife down in a tad, then across, but close to the top of the shell.
+2. Set your oyster on a dish towel, flat side down, and insert the knife into the hinge.
+Move the knife down a tad, then across, but close to the top of the shell.
 This should cut the muscle.

-Make sure you don’t lose any of those wonderful juices that are natural to the oyster.
-You want it to be loose in the shell so it slides right out into your mouth when you eat it.
+4. Make sure you don’t lose any of those wonderful juices that are natural to the oyster.
+You want it to be loose in the shell.
+It should slide right into your mouth when you eat it.

 Photo of oyster in hand to illustrate How to open an oyster